 Any feed must contain enough fiber “roughage” to keep the animal’s digestive track moving properly.
 Foals and weanlings need around 16% protein while mature mules can get by on 8% protein.
 It is very difficult to know just what vitamins you are getting from a bale of hay.
 With pellets you just read the label.
 For instance selenium in the soil varies greatly from place to place.
 Consequently you are seeing this mineral being added in the pellets and concentrated feeds.

 The good feed we are on, if not combined with exercise, results in overeating and over weight.
-Then we follow up with a weight loss diet.
-Mr. Mule is made to last 20 to 30 years and his big ‘ole horse-type body must stand on those little hooves that he got from his daddy, Mr. Donkey.
+At that point, we pursue a weight-loss diet.
+Mr. Mule is made to last 20 to 30 years and his big ‘ole horse-type body must stand on those little hooves he got from his daddy, Mr. Donkey.

-One thing I want to caution you on; DO NOT FEED GRASS CLIPPINGS in any form.
-Grass clipping should not be fed for a multitude of reasons but mostly because they have weed killers and fungicides that can be toxic to horses or mules.
+Grass clippings should not be fed for a multitude of reasons but mostly because they have weed killers and fungicides that can be toxic to mules or horses.
 Grass clippings are prone to cause choking because the animals do not have to chew in order to swallow.